Does provable absence of barren plateaus imply classical simulability?: Abstract

 \section{Abstract}

 A large amount of effort has recently been put into understanding the barren plateau phenomenon.
-In this perspective article, we face the increasingly loud elephant in the room and ask a question that has been hinted at by many but not explicitly addressed: \textit{Can the structure that allows one to avoid barren plateaus also be leveraged to efficiently simulate the loss classically?} We present strong evidence that commonly used models with provable absence of barren plateaus are also classically simulable, provided that one can collect some classical data from quantum devices during an initial data acquisition phase.
+In this perspective article, we face the increasingly loud elephant in the room and ask a question that has been hinted at by many but not explicitly addressed: \textit{Can the structure that allows one to avoid barren plateaus also be leveraged to efficiently simulate the loss classically?} We collect evidence—on a case-by-case basis—that many commonly used models whose loss landscapes avoid barren plateaus can also admit classical simulation, provided that one can collect some classical data from quantum devices during an initial data acquisition phase.
 This follows from the observation that barren plateaus result from a curse of dimensionality, and that current approaches for solving them end up encoding the problem into some small, classically simulable, subspaces.
-This sheds serious doubt on the non-classicality of the information processing capabilities of parametrized quantum circuits for barren plateau-free landscapes and on the possibility of superpolynomial advantages from running them on quantum hardware.
-We end by discussing caveats in our arguments, the role of smart initializations, and by highlighting new opportunities that our perspective raises.
+Thus, while stressing that quantum computers can be essential for collecting data, our analysis sheds doubt on the information processing capabilities of many parametrized quantum circuits with provably barren plateau-free landscapes.
+We end by discussing the (many) caveats in our arguments including the limitations of average case arguments, the role of smart initializations, models that fall outside our assumptions, the potential for provably superpolynomial advantages and the possibility that, once larger devices become available, parametrized quantum circuits could heuristically outperform our analytic expectations.